 These days, Ring Neighborhood is known as Neighbors by Ring.
 It's a free app (independent of the Ring security app) where customers can opt into getting and sharing real-time crime and safety alerts and connect with the police.
 Think of it as a virtual neighborhood watch.

-For this review, we really got our hands dirty and both installed and rigorously tested the Ring Spotlight Camera.
+For this review, we really got our hands dirty and both installed and rigorously tested the Ring Spotlight Cam.
 We noted any difficulties with installation and tracked service concerns and responsiveness.

 But don’t take our word for it.
 We also researched online and considered advice from experts in the field.
-Ring Spotlight Camera ratings from other customers and reviews from the Better Business Bureau also informed our process.¹ If you’re interested in more details, take a look under the hood and inspect our full methodology.
+If you're interested in more details, take a look under the hood and inspect our full methodology.